 Crucial “C” Quality #3 – Commitment to Excellence

-No one cares about your property more than you, so selecting a PM is a bit like selecting a “God-parent.”
+No one cares about your property more than you, so choosing a Property Manager is a bit like selecting a “God-parent.”
 You are entrusting your precious investment into your PM’s hands and want them to be committed to doing their best work in protecting it.
 A good property manager will take pride in being known for doing quality work at every property they manage.
 What have others said about the PM you’re interviewing?
 Do they line up with the PM’s answers to the following questions?

 - What sets you apart from other Property Managers?
 (Do they have a mission statement?
 Do they strive to do their job better than their competitors?
 In what way?)